egze/ruby_dci/README.md

 ### config.transaction_class

 Usually you want your code to run in a transaction.
 Either everything runs fine, or nothing is saved.
 This is done by wrapping the executed code in a transaction block.
-I use ActiveRecord, but can use whatever you want.
-You class just needs to implement a `transaction` method that takes a block.
+I use ActiveRecord, but you can use whatever you want.
+Your class just needs to implement a `transaction` method that takes a block.
 If you don't want any transactions, you can either skip `config.transaction_class` completely, or set it to `DCI::NullTransaction`.

 ### config.event_routes

 This is your mapping of events that may happen in the context.
-Key is a class name, and a value is an array of method names.
+Key is a class name, and the value is an array of method names.
 Example:

 ```ruby
 {